John Winthrop (educator): Career

 Professor Winthrop was one of the foremost men of science in America during the 18th century, and his impact on its early advance in New England was particularly significant.
 Both Benjamin Franklin and Benjamin Thompson (Count Rumford) probably owed much of their early interest in scientific research to his influence.
 He also had a decisive influence in the early philosophical education of John Adams during the latter's time at Harvard.
 He corresponded regularly with the Royal Society in London—as such, he was one of the first American intellectuals to be taken seriously in Europe.
 He was elected to the revived American Philosophical Society in 1768.
 He was noted for attempting to explain the great Lisbon earthquake of 1755 as a scientific—rather than religious—phenomenon, and his application of mathematical computations to earthquake activity following the great quake formed the basis of the claim made on his behalf as the founder of the science of seismology.
 Additionally, he observed the transits of Mercury in 1740 and 1761 and journeyed to Newfoundland to observe a transit of Venus.
 He traveled in a ship provided by the Province of Massachusetts—probably the first scientific expedition ever sent out by any incipient American state.

-Winthrop was recorded as owning two enslaved men, George and Scipio, in 1759 and 1761 respectively.
+He began taking daily meterological observations in 1742, at first using whatever instruments were available in Boston, but in 1759 switching to two Fahrenheit thermometers which were compared against each other, a standard which has allowed for useful understanding of the climate of Boston in this time.
+Winthrop's data predates the first Canadian temperature measurements in 1765, and later American measurements which began in the 1770s.

 He served as acting president of Harvard in 1769 and again in 1773, but each time declined the offer of the full presidency on the grounds of old age.
-During the nine months in 1775-1776 when Harvard moved to Concord, Massachusetts, Winthrop occupied the house that would become famous as The Wayside, home to Louisa May Alcott and Nathaniel Hawthorne.
-Additionally, he was actively interested in public affairs, was for several years a judge of probate in Middlesex County, was a member of the Governor's Council in 1773-74, and subsequently offered the weight of his influence to the patriotic cause in the Revolution.
+During the nine months in 1775–1776 when Harvard moved to Concord, Massachusetts, Winthrop occupied the house that would become famous as The Wayside, home to Louisa May Alcott and Nathaniel Hawthorne.
+Additionally, he was actively interested in public affairs, was for several years a judge of probate in Middlesex County, was a member of the Governor's Council in 1773–74, and subsequently offered the weight of his influence to the patriotic cause in the Revolution.
 He published: